Influence of the majority group on individual judgments in online spontaneous conversations: Results

 \section{Results}

 In this section, we present the results of our analysis.
-We begin with an evaluation of the consistency of judgments through a Kolmogorov–Smirnov test (Section \ref{subsec:ks}), followed by an examination of the average thread disagreement over time (Section \ref{subsec:disagreement}).
-Both these preliminary analyses were useful to run and evaluate the inference model, the results of which are presented in Section \ref{subsec:assessment}.
-To conclude, we assess the change of opinions after the verdict (Section \ref{subsec:social_dim}).
+We begin with an evaluation of the consistency of judgments through a Kolmogorov–Smirnov test (Section~\ref{subsec:ks}), followed by an examination of the average thread disagreement and polarization over time (Section~\ref{subsec:disagreement}).
+Both these preliminary analyses were useful to run and evaluate the inference model (Section~\ref{subsec:assessment}).
+To conclude, we assess the change of judgment expressions (Sections~\ref{rdd-results} and~\ref{subsec:violin}) and opinions (Section~\ref{subsec:social_dim}) after the exposure to the majority.